vargdieg/BMICalculator/README.md

 ## Description

-The purpose of this project is to registry and keep track on some medical information of an user.
+The purpose of this project is to registry and keep track on some medical information of an user

 ![WebPageOverview][1]